pythonarcade/arcade/doc/index.rst

             </div>
         </div>

-Arcade is an easy-to-learn Python library for creating 2D video games.
-It is ideal for people learning to program, or developers that want to code a 2D game without learning a complex framework.
+Arcade is an easy-to-learn Python library for 2D games.
+The friendly API caters to both beginners and experts alike.
+Start small and cute, or build a lofty narrative RPG?
+Explore the full power of shaders?

+It's up to you.
+What will you make?

 .. raw:: html